mihirvala-crestdata/secops-wrapper/CONTRIBUTING.md

 ## Contributing

-The Google SecOps Wrapper SDK will welcome contributions in the future.
+The Google SecOps Wrapper SDK welcomes contributions.
+Please submit your PR.
+Be sure to include tests!